casid/jte/DOCUMENTATION.md

 ```

 > [!NOTE]
 > Why is the `gg.jte.support.LocalizationSupport` interface even needed?
 It mainly helps with proper output escaping in HTML mode.
-Localized texts are considered safe and are not output escaped, but all user provided parameters are!
-Here are some good examples [in form of unit tests](https://github.com/casid/jte/blob/0daa676174a2ed9f1b303b927f252ce5bc9ef653/jte/src/test/java/gg/jte/TemplateEngine_HtmlOutputEscapingTest.java#L1099).
+Localized texts are considered safe and are not output escaped, but all user-provided parameters are!
+Here are some good examples [in the form of unit tests](https://github.com/casid/jte/blob/0daa676174a2ed9f1b303b927f252ce5bc9ef653/jte/src/test/java/gg/jte/TemplateEngine_HtmlOutputEscapingTest.java#L1099).

-This works fine, but passing a parameter to every template might feel a little repetitive.
-In case it does, you could use a `ThreadLocal`, that is filled with the required information before rendering a page and destroyed afterwards.
+This works fine, but passing a parameter to every template might feel repetitive.
+If it does, you could use a `ThreadLocal`, filled with the required information before rendering a page and destroyed afterwards.

 ```java
 public class JteContext {